Strategy First: How to do Microservices deployment on Azure Right?

 Defining Azure Service Fabric

 Microsoft Azure has this Azure Service fabric platform that eases the process of designing and developing microservices.
-As a matter of fact, the platform takes care of the complex infrastructure, allowing the developers to focus on the Azure development process.
+As a matter of fact, the platform takes care of the complex infrastructure, allowing the developers to focus on the Azure Service Fabric Platform as a Service.
 Each service is self-contained and independent which means that updating, modifying and even deleting one of them doesn't affect the application on a whole.

 Azure Service Fabric is capable of understanding the infrastructure as well as the needs of the deployed application, facilitating automated upscaling and upgrading.
 Also, it allows the application to self-heal from errors, negating the need of Azure developers to specifically fix faults.
-In order to unleash the true potential of Azure Service Fabric, adopting the right strategy is important.
+In order to unleash the true potential of Azure Service Fabric, creating the right deployment strategy for microservices is a must.

 Using Azure Service Fabric as a platform to build Microservices